Protecting Your Work Online

 Maybe you’re a photographer.
 Maybe you’re a painter.
-No matter what your specialty, it’s likely that you’ve worked hard to create your art, perhaps with the intention of seeking little more than attribution from others.
-But, as many of you are already painfully aware, it’s easy to take art from the Web and claim it as your own.
+No matter your specialty, it’s likely that you’ve worked hard to create your art, even if it was with the intention of seeking little more than attribution from others.
+But, as many might be painfully aware, it’s easy to take art from the Web and claim it as your own.
 Here are a few quick — and, hopefully, useful — tips to help prevent it from happening to you.

 Be weary of art forums and sites like MySpace.